 HIV medication subject to tenders

 The Norwegian parliament has decided that medicines supplied through the hospitals shall be subject to a tender in order to reduce costs.
 This also applies to drugs for treating HIV infection.
-Hospitals are obliged to prioritize those medicines that won the tender.
-The HIV treatment that has the first priority, is called emtricitabine/tenofovirdisoproxil from [medical company] Accord and darunavir/kobicistat (Rezolsta) from [medical company] Jansse
+Hospitals are obliged to prescribe those medicines that won the tender.

 If you have any other questions or need assistance, please do not hesitate to contact us.
 You can reach us by phone 21314580, via Messenger, on our Facebook page (HivNorge) or via email.

 I dag, 28. februar markerer vi at hiv ikke er en forbrytelse, på den globale HIV Is Not A Crime Awareness Day.

 → Er du ny i Norge og trenger hivmedisiner?

 Alle som oppholder seg i Norge og lever med hiv, har rett til gratis hivbehandling.
 Denne får man hos leger på nærmeste sykehus med infeksjonsmedisinsk avdeling.